Medical negligence is a mistake or substandard care by a medical professional, which caused you to become injured or made your condition worse.

 Find out more about making a claim for medical negligence compensation and how the process works.

-Unfortunately, medical mistakes can affect anyone – but young children are particularly vulnerable because they’re not as strong as most adults.
+Unfortunately, medical mistakes can affect anyone – but young children are particularly vulnerable.
 Nobody deserves for their condition to become worse because of their treatment, but when children are involved it can be particularly upsetting.

 We can help you make a claim on behalf of a child at any point up until their 18th birthday.
-Or, once they become an adult they have three years to make a claim for an accident which happened while they were under the age of 18.
+Or, once they become an adult they have until they are 21 to make a claim for an accident which happened while they were under the age of 18.

 Medical negligence cases can be very complicated because there are so many different factors, so it’s difficult for us to say exactly how much compensation you’ll receive for your claim.
 No two cases are the same, so the amount of money you’ll get will depend on your particular situation.